Showing posts sorted by relevance for query Concur. Sort by date Show all posts

 (5) Disputes under the House of Commons Disqualification Act, a role essentially similar to that the High Court of Australia (HCA) discharges as the Commonwealth’s Court of Disputed Returns.

 Historically, the Privy Council dealt with cases thus referred without any known demand for multiple judgments or dissenting opinions; a fine example of judicial clarity and efficiency and one which judges in other courts never to admire, much less emulate.
 Despite its exalted place in the legal hierarchy, the council has been a surprisingly flexible and informal court.
 In 1949, it found, on technical grounds, the Commonwealth of Australia’s appeal in the bank nationalization case (Commonwealth of Australia v Bank of NSW [1949] UKPC 37, [1950] AC 235; [1949] UKPCHCA 1, (1949) 79 CLR 497 (26 October 1949)) couldn’t proceed but, because so many people had travelled over ten-thousand miles (17,000 km) to London (no small thing in 1949), it anyway heard the case and issued what would have been the substantive judgment.
 If ever it’d been prepared to set the example of providing advisory opinions, the Privy Council would have been the best appellant court ever.
-Unfortunately, In recent years, dissenting opinions have started to be issued.
+Unfortunately, In recent years, dissenting opinions have come to be issued.

 Sitting of the Judicial Committee of the Privy Council, 18 June 1946.